valeoai/VideoActionModel/README.md

   </tbody>
 </table>

-The larger models are split into multiple parts due to the size limit of files for a GitHub release.
-Please see the [MODELS.md](MODELS.md) on how to untar them.
+The larger models are split into multiple parts due to limitations on large binary attachments of GitHub.
+Please refer to [MODELS.md](MODELS.md) for the instructions on how to untar them, as well as the complete list with all the weight sets described in our tech report.

-We also release all the weights described in our tech report, detailed here: [MODELS.md](MODELS.md).
+**We are releasing the model / weights to the scientific community to foster research advances.
+Remark that the model / weights license is more restrictive than the code license.
+Please see below.**

 ## Inference

 ### Video generation

-To generate a sequence of frames from a sequence of tokens, you can use the following code:
+To generate a sequence of frames from a sequence of tokens, use the following code as reference:

 ```python
 import torch